hazardland/db.php/readme.md

 public $group;
 ```

 @var tells PHP that following property is type of class located in namespace user and called group (\user\group).
-Unlike regular comments in PHP, PHPDoc comments first line must begin with
+Unlike regular comments in PHP, php doc comments first line must begin with

 ```php
 /**
 ```
 Must be followed with next lines containing special keywords which describe your subject to be documented.
 Line must begin with *.

-And PHPDoc comments section must be closed like regular comments section:
+And php doc comments section must be closed like regular comments section:

 ```php
 */
 ```

 Spaces tabs and other things does not matter.
-Only matters PHPDoc comment opening.
+Only matters php doc comments comment opening.

-db.php uses PHPDoc comments to fetch additional informations about properties and classes.
+db.php uses php doc comments to fetch additional informations about properties and classes.

+Get more info at http://php.net/manual/en/reflectionclass.getdoccomment.php

 ## What is ORM ?
 What is Object Relational Mapper?
 In previous chapter we described classes in your model.
 Here we will copy only property declaration part of it: